 - How to build packages for Xapian on Solaris

 - How to build Xapian & the C# bindings for a 64 bit Windows platform

 Development and internals of Xapian:

 - ProfilingXapian: How to generate profiling data to help us optimise slow cases.

 - FlintBackend: Details of the Flint database backend (the default backend in 1.0.x releases)

 - AutomatedBuilds: Keeping tabs on Xapian's automatic building and testing framework

-- ActiveBranches: Details of the currently active branches in SVN
+- ActiveBranches: Details of the currently active git branches

 - Licensing: Details about current license and possible license changes

 Your tickets (NB you must be logged in to see these):